 For example, HubChat is a platform that helps you create and grow a community.
 On the surface, that headline or value proposition may not make a lot of sense to beginners.

 So instead of matching the call to action copy with the headline, the folks at HubChat decided to show you what it’s all about.
 Their button reads “learn how.”

-6. Stay true to your audience and conversion will follow.
+6. Stay true to your target audience and conversion will follow.

-This is pretty straight forward: Give your audience what they want and they’ll stick around.
+This is pretty straight forward: Give your target audience what they want and they’ll stick around.

 The opposite is also true.
 Nothing frustrates users as much as a web page that doesn’t give them what they need or want.

 This is true for information marketers as well as ecommerce retailers.
 If you fail to deliver value to users (especially the 99% of new users who don’t buy on their first visit), 25% of them will abandon your site and never return.

 According to Content Marketing Institute, “51% of B2B marketers indicate that they will increase their content marketing spending in the next 12 months.”

 The question is, how many of these people truly understand what their target audience wants?